jag1620/limoGazeboSim/README.md

 # Disclaimer
 This is a copy of original LIMO_ROS repository that includes a simplified gazebo-simulated LIMO package.
 Original LIMO gazebo simulation package can be found at https://github.com/agilexrobotics/limo_ros.git.
+Notice that joystick support for LIMO robot is not available in this repository.

 # limo_ros
 This repository contains ROS packages for limo.